matthewmueller/core/README.md

 ## Usage

-Currently, the only way to interact with mako is via the JS API. (with a CLI on it's way)
+The easiest way to get up and running with mako is to use the [CLI](https://github.com/makojs/cli).
+For advanced users, the JS API is also available:

 ```js
 var mako = require('mako');